Vyral/base-template/_posts/2019-06-06-take-advantage-of-our-certified-pre-owned-home-program-today.md

 youtube_code: 'https://youtu.be/vE_rtWMBLKA'
 ---

-{% include youtube.html %}Are you thinking about a move this Spring or Summer?
+{% include youtube.html %}Are you thinking about a move this spring or summer?
 Or maybe you are simply curious about the value of your home and the local real estate market.
-Either way - we need to talk\!
+Either way—we need to talk\!

 {% include pullquote.html %}